QCD Axion Dark Matter in the Dark Dimension: Conclusion

 The dark dimension scenario is motivated by the minuscule nature of dark energy, informed by Swampland principles and constrained by observational data.
-In this context, the axions can be localized on the SM brane.
+In this context, axions can be localized on the SM brane.
 By applying the WGC to the QCD axion, one can derive an upper bound for the axion decay constant, $f_a\lesssim M_5 \sim 10^{9}-10^{10}\, \rm GeV$, where $M_5$ is the five-dimensional Planck mass.
 When combined with observational lower bounds, this suggests that $f_a$ falls within the range $f_a\sim 10^{9}-10^{10}\, \rm GeV$, corresponding to an axion mass $m_a\sim 10^{-3}-10^{-2}\, \rm eV$.
 According to the misalignment mechanism, the QCD axion at this scale could constitute a minor fraction of the total DM density $\sim 10^{-3}-10^{-2}$ if without the fine-tuning of the initial misalignment angle.
-In order to enhance the QCD axion DM abundance, we consider a straightforward two-axion mixing mechanism, specifically the resonant conversion of an ALP into a QCD axion.
+In order to enhance the QCD axion DM abundance, we consider a straightforward two-axion mixing mechanism, specifically the resonant conversion of an ALP into the QCD axion.
 Our findings suggest that, in a scenario where the ALP possesses a mass of approximately $m_A \sim 10^{-5} \, \rm eV$ and a decay constant of $f_A \sim 10^{11} \, \rm GeV$, the QCD axion in the dark dimension scenario can account for the overall DM abundance.
 This is supported by a detailed analysis of the axion mixing potential and the temperature effects on the axion energy density.
-Furthermore, future experiments aimed at detecting ALPs within this specific range have the potential to further validate this scenario.
+We also speculate that the ALP required within this specific range of decay constant may stem from the grand unification in the context of the dark dimension.
+Furthermore, future experiments aimed at detecting ALPs within this range have the potential to further validate this scenario.
 Additionally, a scenario with multiple QCD axions mass mixing should also be able to explain the issue discussed in this work.
-Our work highlights the potential of the QCD axion within the dark dimension scenario to account for the DM.
+Our work highlights the potential of the QCD axion within the dark dimension scenario to account for the cold DM abundance.